By Danny Clark, Performance Director & Master Instructor

 30 minute light jog in the morning.
 Short play session with family in the afternoon/evening.

 5 minute Combo

 Rest, or just a few minutes of light ground movement.
 Low intensity walking is always acceptable too.

 Assuming you are challenging yourself adequately, a simple routine like this will dramatically improve your fitness and body composition.
 Of course, the best results will come when you tailor your program – based on your abilities – to meet your unique needs and goals.
-In our various resources – such as our free MAPS workouts, MNOC, and e-courses – we include workouts which include using a warmup, emphasis, combo, and cool down, plus various degrees of goal-focus and customization.
+In our various resources – such as our free MovNat Adaptive Practice Sessions (free workouts), MNOC, and e-courses – we include workouts which include using a warmup, emphasis, combo, and cool down, plus various degrees of goal-focus and customization.

 Finally, dial in the rest of your life to support your movement lifestyle